eclipse-californium/californium/demo-apps/cf-cloud-demo-server/README.md

 ## Device Credentials

-In order to authenticate the devices, PSK (Pre-Shared-Key, [RFC4279](https://www.rfc-editor.org/rfc/rfc4279)), or RPK (Raw-Public-Key, [RFC7250](https://www.rfc-editor.org/rfc/rfc7250)) are supported.
+In order to authenticate the devices, PSK (Pre-Shared-Key, [RFC4279](https://www.rfc-editor.org/rfc/rfc4279)), RPK (Raw-Public-Key, [RFC7250](https://www.rfc-editor.org/rfc/rfc7250)),or x509 ([RFC5280](https://www.rfc-editor.org/rfc/rfc5280)) are supported.
 The device credentials are stored in a [text-file, e.g. demo-devices.txt](./service/demo-devices.txt) in the local file system of the cloud VM.

 ```
 # Device store for Cloud Demo